 Firstly, the little pull string has a luminescent segment so you can locate it at night.
 Secondly, they feature multiple anchor points, so you can secure the guy rope closer to the ground if you can only get it so far in.

-Available individually, as pack of six, or a pack of eight, the Sea to Summit Ground Control Pegs are ideal for lightweight hike tents.
+Available individually, as a pack of six, or a pack of eight, the Sea to Summit Ground Control Pegs are ideal for lightweight hike tents.

 Ben and Lauren also discuss the best tent pegs for hiking and lightweight adventures on the Snowys Camping Show podcast: